azardilis/Chromar/README.md

 * Fire up a REPL and have a go.

-  Notice that `stack repl` imports all the modules whereas `cabal repl` only imports the module Chromar.
-This is the only module exposed by the package.
+  Notice that `stack repl` imports all modules whereas `cabal repl` only imports module Chromar, the only module properly exposed by the package.
+  Build tools have their quirks!

 ```haskell
 % stack repl